-The Clinic charges a sliding scale of $10, $20 or $30 for each session (individual, family, or couple) and $15 and $20 per session for groups depending on the group.
+The Clinic charges a sliding scale of $15 to $35 for each session (individual, family, or couple).
 We use a sliding scale matrix to help each client determine their particular fee.

 Parking passes are not required for Saturdays.
 To park on campus during the week, clients will need a parking pass which is good for one semester.
 To obtain a parking pass, the client will schedule an appointment, complete the intake form, and when the client arrives for his/her first appointment, a parking pass will be issued by the Clinic Assistant or Manager.
 Lost parking passes cannot be replaced for one semester.
 If a client receives a ticket for not bringing their parking pass, the Clinic is not responsible for the parking fine.